Upcoming handheld gaming consoles to look out for in 2024

 The Orange Pi Neo is a handheld created by the hobbyist electronics company Orange Pi.
 It has teamed with Arch Linux distribution project Manjaro to create a new gaming handheld that can match the mighty Steam Deck.

 The base model of the Orange Pi Neo is set to be powered by an AMD Ryzen 7 7840U, though there will eventually be a more expensive version with a more powerful 8840U chip.
-The 7840U has already seen use in several handhelds and is a very capable chip.
+The 7840U has already been used in several devices and is a very capable chip.

 With Manjaro involved, you might be able to guess that the Orange Pi Neo will have a Linux-based operating system.
-Though the Orange Pi Neo has already seen a launch in China, a launch date for the USA and Europe has yet to be confirmed.
+Though the Orange Pi Neo has already launched in China, a launch date for the USA and Europe has yet to be confirmed.

 Z-Pocket Game A1 Unicorn